-The Websense components mentioned in this section must be installed off-chassis.
+The TRITON components mentioned in this section must be installed off-chassis.
 Additionally, Microsoft SQL Server 2008 or 2012 must be installed off-chassis.

-Use the TRITON installer v7.8.4 from the Downloads page at www.websense.com to install any of the components mentioned here.
-See the Websense Technical Library for more information about components and installation details.
+Use the TRITON installer v8.2.x from the Downloads page at www.forcepoint.com to install any of the components mentioned here.
+See the Forcepoint Technical Library for more information about components and installation details.

-If the X10G will host Web security solutions, the following Web components should be installed off-chassis.
+If the X10G will host Web protection solutions, the following Web components should be installed off-chassis.
 Some are Windows-only components.

-- ◆ Web Security Log Server (on its own server)
+- Web Log Server (on its own server)

-- ◆ Real-Time Monitor
+- Real-Time Monitor

-- Sync Service (for sites using hybrid Web Security)
+- Sync Service (for sites using the Web Hybrid Module)

-- ◆ Linking Service (for sites using any integrated Data Security features)
+- Linking Service (for sites using any integrated TRITON AP-DATA features)

-- ◆ Transparent identification agents (to apply user, group, or domain [OU] policies without prompting users for credentials)
+- Transparent identification agents (to apply user, group, or domain [OU] policies without prompting users for credentials)

 - DC Agent

 - Logon Agent

 - eDirectory Agent

 - RADIUS Agent

-Table of Web Security components
+Table of Web components

-Following is a brief description of Websense Web Security components.
+Following is a brief description of TRITON Web components.

-For component limits and rations, see this article in the Websense Technical Library.
-Also review the release notes for the version of the Websense security solution you will be using.

-The individual components required for these modes are automatically enabled on the blade when firstboot complete.
+For component limits and rations, see this article in the Forcepoint Technical Library.
+Also see the release notes for v8.2.x.
+The individual components required for these modes are automatically enabled on the blade when firstboot completes.
 You do not need to choose components individually.

-Component Description Policy Database Stores Websense software settings and policy information.
+Component Description Policy Database Stores TRITON software settings and policy information.
 Installed automatically with Policy Broker.
-Runs on policy source machine only.
+Runs on the policy source machine only.
 Typically installed on Windows server off-chassis.
-Policy Broker Manages requests from Websense components for policy and general configuration information.
+Policy Broker Manages requests from TRITON components for policy and general configuration information.
 Runs on policy source machine only.
 Typically installed on Windows server off-chassis.
-Policy Server Can run on every Web security blade.
+Policy Server Can run on every Web blade.
 Primary copy runs on policy source machine.
-Identifies and tracks the location and status of other Websense components. • Stores configuration information specific to a single Policy Server instance. • Communicates configuration data to Filtering Service, for use in handling Internet requests.
-Configure Policy Server settings in the Web Security console.
+Identifies and tracks the location and status of other TRITON components. • Stores configuration information specific to a single Policy Server instance. • Communicates configuration data to Filtering Service, for use in handling Internet requests.
+Configure Policy Server settings in the Web module of the TRITON Manager.
 Policy and most configuration settings are shared among all Policy Servers that share a Policy Database.
 Filtering Service Can run on every blade.
 Provides Internet traffic management in conjunction with Network Agent or a third-party integration product.
-When a user requests a site, Filtering Service receives the request and determines which policy applies. • Filtering Service must be running for Internet requests to be handled and logged. • Each Filtering Service instance downloads its own copy of the Websense Master Database.
-Configure security policies and Filtering Service behavior in the Web Security console.
+When a user requests a site, Filtering Service receives the request and determines which policy applies. • Filtering Service must be running for Internet requests to be handled and logged. • Each Filtering Service instance downloads its own copy of the Forcepoint Master Database.
+Configure policy enforcement policies and Filtering Service behavior in the Web module of TRITON Manager.
 Network Agent Is deployed off-chassis.
-Enhances security and logging functions Enables non-HTTP and non-HTTPS protocol management Master Database Includes more than 36 million websites, sorted into more than 90 categories and subcategories Contains more than 100 non-HTTP protocol definitions for use in managing protocols After all modules are set up, download the Websense Master Database to activate Internet management, and schedule automatic updates.
+Enhances security and logging functions Enables non-HTTP and non-HTTPS protocol management Master Database Includes more than 36 million websites, sorted into more than 95 categories and subcategories Contains more than 100 non-HTTP protocol definitions for use in managing protocols After all modules are set up, download the TRITON Master Database to activate Internet management, and schedule automatic updates.
 If the Master Database is more than 2 weeks old, no traffic management occurs.